 1985.
 ‘Ian McMillan’, Australian Perspecta, Gallery of New South Wales, Sydney, p.147

 2016.
-‘Writing Māori Art’ presentation, introduced by Robert Leonard (Chief Curator, City Gallery) with panel discussion of book involving Megan Tamati-Quennell (Curator Māori and International Indigenous Art, Te Papa) and Dr Peter Brunt (Victoria University), City Gallery, Wellington, August 25.
+‘Writing Māori Art‘, introduced by Robert Leonard (Chief Curator, City Gallery) with panel discussion of book involving Megan Tamati-Quennell (Curator Māori and International Indigenous Art, Te Papa) and Dr Peter Brunt (Victoria University), City Gallery, Wellington, August 25.

 2016.
-‘IOU’ Māori Art, the book + the exhibition, TIVOLI, Oneroa, Waiheke Island, Gallery discussion regarding Adams, Sameshima photographs and Panoho paintings, April 16.
+‘IOU’ Māori Art, the book + the exhibition, TIVOLI, Oneroa, Waiheke Island, Auckland, Gallery discussion regarding Adams, Sameshima photographs and Panoho paintings, 16 April.

 2015.
 ‘Some observations regarding the 1835 Declaration, the 1840 Treaty of Waitangi and our Ngāpuhi rangatira’, Ngāti Hau ki Tāmaki, Te Pokaitahi Ngāpuhi Nui Tonu wānanga, Te Kamaka mārae, Hato Petera, Northcote, 28 February.

 2014.
-Consultancy presentation with Tourist Industry People – ‘Taonga nd Contemporary Redefinition’, Auckland Museum, 23 November.
+Consultancy presentation with Tourist Industry People – ‘Taonga and Contemporary Redefinition’, Auckland Museum, 23 November.